xiaoyu2006/xiaoyu2006.github.io/_posts/2023-04-30-kerbalhopper.md

 \end{align*}
 $$

 Ok it seems that things are getting out of hand.
-Too many variabled are affecting each other.
-You wander if there is a better way to do this.
+Too many variables are affecting each other.
+You wonder if there is a better way to do this.
 And it turns out that this is an engineering question: **You don't have to find an optimal solution, you just need to find a good enough one.**

 ## The engineering way